-- a.
-Write a HTML program, to explain the working of tables. (use tags: , , , and attributes: border, rowspan, colspan) - b.
-Write a HTML program, to explain the working of tables bypreparing a timetable.
-(Note: Use tagto set the caption to the table & also use cell spacing, cell padding, border, rowspan, colspan etc.). - c.
+- b.
+Write a HTML program, to explain the working of tables by preparing a timetable.
+(Note: Use tag to set the caption to the table & also use cell spacing, cell padding, border, rowspan, colspan etc.). - c.
 Write a HTML program, to explain the working of forms by designing Registration form.
 (Note: Include text field, password field, number field, date of birth field, checkboxes, radio buttons, list boxes using <select>&<option> tags, <text area> and two buttons ie: submit and reset.
-Use tables to provide a better view).
+Use tables to provide a better view). - d.

-d.
 Write a HTML program, to explain the working of frames, such that page is to be divided into 3 parts on either direction.
-(Note: first frame \Box image, second frame \Box paragraph, third frame \Box hyperlink.
+(Note: first frame \square image, second frame \square paragraph, third frame \square hyperlink.
 And also make sure of using "no frame" attribute such that frames to be fixed).